NATIONAL HOME FUNERAL ALLIANCE

 Q. What are the benefits of home funerals?

-A. The many significant benefits are environmental, financial, therapeutic, and spiritual.
-Families who choose to care for their own report a sense of completion, a feeling of having done their best for those they love, and a stronger connection to their friends and family and community.
-Having something meaningful to do to help others through a crisis or sorrowful time is usually empowering for all involved.
+A. The benefits of home funerals may be financial, therapeutic, and spiritual.
+People who choose to care for their own report a sense of completion, a feeling of having done their best for the deceased, and a stronger connection to their friends, family and community.
+Having something meaningful to do to help others through a crisis or sorrowful time is usually meaningful for all involved.

 READ INSPIRING STORIES ABOUT HOME FUNERALS

-Q. What are the top reasons families choose home funeral care?
+Q. What are the top reasons people choose home funeral care?

 A. Top reasons for electing to conduct care of the deceased include, in no particular order:

-A. In the language of the law, the family member who has the most direct link in the next-of-kin chain has legal custody and control of the body.
-If unwilling or unable to assume that responsibility, members along the chain as spelled out by state law are imbued with the authority until someone is able to act.
+A. In the language of the law, the family member or agent of disposition who has the most direct link in the next-of-kin chain has legal custody and control of the body.

-The fact that most families choose to relinquish that partial responsibility by signing a contract with a professional that transfers physical custody does not negate the family’s right to decide what ultimately happens to that body.
-Funeral directors have no medico-legal authority.
-The only service they are licensed to perform that a family member cannot is embalming.
+to decide what ultimately happens to that body.
+The only bodycare service that a funeral director is licensed to perform that a family member cannot is embalming.

 LEARN MORE ABOUT HOME FUNERAL LAW

-A. This is a more complex question than it sounds.
-Care of the deceased changes depending on whether it was an anticipated death or unanticipated, under what conditions the person died, under what regional weather conditions the period will be subject to, and whether there will be travel involved.
+A. Care of the deceased changes depending on whether it was an anticipated death or unanticipated, under what conditions the person died, under what regional weather conditions are, and whether there will be travel involved.

 LEARN ABOUT BODY CARE